SkygearIO/skygear-doc/README.md

 # Skygear Documentation Site Generator

+This repo is **DEPRECATED**

+The new Skygear Guides are in Gitbook at docs.skygear.io

+## What was it?

 This is the repository and issue trackers for Skygear Documentation Site Generator.
 The guides are in markdown format at [skygeario/guides](https://github.com/skygeario/guides).